AthenZ/athenz/docs/zts_token_exchange_requirements.md

 1. Subject Token Validation

 - Checks if the subject token audience matches the principal name
-- If not, retrieves the service client ID assigned to the principal and if we have an external identity provider fetch the token audience and validates that the client ID matches the token audience
+- If not, retrieves the service client ID assigned to the principal.
+If an external identity provider is used, it fetches the token audience and validates that the client ID matches the token audience

 2. Role Names Validation